Summer Events

 Insights on Communal Living

 You got in!
-You were offered a sweet financial aid package!
+You were offered a sweet financial aid award!
 You got a scholarship!…Now what?
 Understanding my bill, paying for school is hard and can be confusing—what’s work study?
 What are loans and how do I use them without going into debt?
-Jacqueline Perez, Director of Student Financial Services, and Renee Behnke, Bursar, are here to present you with options and help you navigate your charges and financial aid award, and Linda Wessberg, Interim Assistant Director for Labor Relations and HRIS, will talk about opportunities for student employment.
+Emma Ritter, Senior Assistant Director of Student Financial Services and Corinna Sutherland, Bursar, are here to present you with options and help you navigate your charges and financial aid award.
+Linda Wessberg, Director of Human Resources Operations, will talk about opportunities for student employment.
 Whether you’re doing it on your own or having someone help you pay for it, this is a panel you don’t want to miss.
+Parents, this might be of interest.
+Join us if you like.

 Never Too Early: Life After Vassar